Reverse Mortgages 101

 The Reverse Mortgage is a special type of home loan that allows a homeowner to convert a portion of the home’s equity into a useable amount of proceeds for the senior’s needs.
 You are able to tap into your equity and make it work for you.
 Unlike a traditional home equity loan or second mortgage, no repayment is required until the borrower(s) no longer use the home as their principal residence or the property is sold.
 HUD’s reverse mortgage provides benefits, and it is federally-insured (FHA) as well.
-With over 12 years of experience only in Reverse Mortgages, Eva Cutler can make your experience a good one.
+With over 12 years of experience in originating Reverse Mortgages, Eva Cutler can make your experience a good one.
 Contact Covenant Reverse Mortgage today for answers to all your questions, for any information you need on pros and cons, to purchase a home with Reverse Mortgage, find out age requirements, or anything else on the federally insured by HUD Reverse Mortgage program.

 Advantages of Reverse Mortgages